vfssantos/tailwind-edge-test/README.md

 1. Clone the repository.
 2. Make sure you have Deno installed.
 3. Run `npm start` or `deno run -A --unstable-worker-options main.js`(to simulate a restricted environment).
 4. Deno is going to ask for permissions.
-You can dany all of them, and it still work, except for the CWD `--read` permission required for performing `process.cwd()`, which breaks the application .
+You can deny all of them, and it still work, except for the CWD `--read` permission required for performing `process.cwd()`, which breaks the application .

 ## Expected Behavior